AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/quickstart.md

 ## The build script

 Let's explain how things work by looking at the `build.gradle` script.
-First of all, we need to set Alchemist as a dependency, thus you will see something like this:
+First of all, we need to add Alchemist as a dependency, thus you will see something like this:
 ```kotlin
 dependencies {
     implementation("it.unibo.alchemist:alchemist:SOME_ALCHEMIST_VERSION")